Buller-Lab/LsPAL_MayerBondOrder/README.md

 The `Bond` folder contains the Single Point calculations containing the Mayer Bond Order calculation.

-The `Docking` folder contains the Docking inputs and outputs from Smina for all substrates; WT and MUT.
+The `Dockings` folder contains the Docking inputs and outputs from Smina for all substrates; WT and MUT.